 Ready to rethink the hierarchy of management within your career management?
 I can’t promise that it is easy to do.
 Nor can I assure you that it will always be a seamless process.
 But I do think it will bring far greater peace and also motivation than just relying on our human powers.

 Time for me to conclude this piece.
 Hope it is helpful for many.
 I will do what I can to disseminate this message in different ways.
 Then, I will leave it to this project's co-founder and majority shareholder to do with it what He pleases.
 It is quite reassuring.

 If you think others need to hear this message, please share this content on your social media channels!
-Interested in more content like this?
-Sign up to receive content that provides you with new perspectives on how to be content and motivated in the midst of career disappointments.
+This article is based on a chapter of the Reframing Career Success book.